(Transthoracic Needle Aspiration; Percutaneous Needle Aspiration)

 - During the procedure, when the needle is inserted, you will probably feel some pressure.
 If you are having a lung biopsy, you will feel a quick, sharp pain when the needle touches your lung.

-- You may rest for several hours after the procedure.
-A nurse will check on you and monitor your recovery.
+- You will rest for several hours after the procedure.
+Your recovery will be monitored.

 - A few hours after the procedure, a chest x-ray or other imaging technique may be done.
 This is done to make sure a lung has not collapsed and that there is no bleeding.

-- If there are no complications after four hours, you may go home.
+- If there are no complications after 4 hours, you may go home.

 Call Your Doctor